← All Resources

 Step 7: The Late Starter's Catch-Up Plan

 Delay Social Security.
-Each year you delay past full retirement age adds approximately 8% to your benefit — permanently.
-This is the equivalent of earning a guaranteed 8% return, which is extraordinary.
-For someone with a $2,500/month FRA benefit, delaying three years to age 70 adds $600/month ($7,200/year) for life.
+Every year past full retirement age adds about 8% to your benefit — permanently.
+For someone with a $2,500/month FRA benefit, delaying three years to 70 adds $600/month ($7,200/year) for life.
+If you can bridge the gap with other savings, this is one of the most powerful moves available to late starters.

 Reduce the target.
-Retirement spending is the variable you have the most control over.
-Downsizing your home, relocating to a lower-cost area, or eliminating a car can reduce annual spending by $10,000–$30,000 — which reduces your required portfolio by $250,000–$750,000.
-Sometimes the most powerful retirement strategy is spending optimization, not savings optimization.
+Spending is the variable you have the most control over, and small changes move the needle dramatically.
+Downsizing your home, relocating to a lower-cost area, or dropping a car can cut $10,000–$30,000 from annual spending — which knocks $250,000–$750,000 off your required portfolio.
+Sometimes the best retirement strategy isn't saving more.
+It's needing less.

 Work longer.
-Each additional year of work provides triple benefit: one more year of contributions, one more year of compound growth, and one fewer year of withdrawals.
-Working to 70 instead of 65 can improve retirement outcomes by 30–40%, according to research from the National Bureau of Economic Research.
+Each extra year gives you a triple benefit: another year of contributions, another year of compound growth, and one fewer year drawing down.
+NBER research shows working to 70 instead of 65 can improve retirement outcomes by 30–40%.
+It's not what anyone wants to hear, but mathematically it's one of the most impactful things you can do.

 Frequently Asked Questions